ria18405/Chat-ly/README.md

 A multi-user chat system that is like a real-time instant message board system, much like IRC.
 The users can talk to one another and to everyone else.

 To compile the code, run make on the linux terminal.
+>make

 To start the server, you need to run ./server on 1 terminal.
+>./server

-To make a client active, open a new terminal and type :
+To make a client active, open a new terminal and type:
->" ./client name_of_the_client ".
+>" ./client clientname ".
+Here clientname is the name of the client who will become active.

 Simmilarly, multiple clients can be made active at a time.